09.06.2025

 Procedure of the World Championship

-The top 12 advance to the semi-finals
+• The best 12 move on to the semi-finals.

-Judging is based on two main criteria
+Judging is based on two main criteria:

-• Symmetry of the designs
+• Symmetry of the patterns

 • Contrast between crema and milk foam

-• Clarity, complexity and originality
+• Clarity, complexity, originality

-• Cleanliness and precision while pouring
+• Cleanliness and precision when pouring

-• Consistency of milk texture
+• Consistency of texture

 How to make latte art? – An art you can learn